alibaba/hiactor/docs/tutorial.md

 Note that there are some rules which should be followed when defining an actor class (in `actor_name.act.h`):
 - A customized actor class must be defined in a c++ header file with the suffix `.act.h`.
 - The annotation `ANNOTATION(actor:impl)` must be specified in actor class definition.
-- A customized actor class must be derived from the template `hiactor::actor` class, the `set_max_concurrency` method can be used to set the max [reentrancy concurrency](https://en.wikipedia.org/wiki/Reentrancy_(computing)) of this actor, notes that `set_max_concurrency(1)` means disable reentrancy.
+- A customized actor class must be derived from the base `hiactor::actor` class, the `set_max_concurrency` method can be used to set the max [reentrancy concurrency](https://en.wikipedia.org/wiki/Reentrancy_(computing)) of this actor, notes that `set_max_concurrency(1)` means disable reentrancy.
 PS: nested inheritance is allowed: you can define an actor class `a` derived from `hiactor::actor` and another actor `b` derived from `a`.